Breadcrumb

 - Talk about how you are feeling, and manage your emotions.

-- Be thankful for the good you see around yourself.
+- Be thankful for the good you see around you.

 Related Information